-The studios are equipped with high resolution 5000 lumen data projectors, which are hung from the center of the lighting rigs and focused onto the outer walls.
-They each have an equipment rack housing a HD video switcher, which can change inputs between PC/Mac, Bluray, DVD, VGA or the attached AirServers.
+The studios are equipped with high resolution 6000 lumen data projectors, which are hung from the center of the lighting rigs and focused onto the outer walls.
+They each have an equipment rack housing a HD video switcher, which can change inputs between Laptop, Bluray/DVD or the attached AirServers.
 The AirServers each allow wireless video/audio streaming from up to 8 simultaneously connected mobile devices / laptops.
 Wireless protocols include Airplay, Chromecast and Miracast.

-Each equipment rack also contains a high quality sound system which can accept up to 3 microphone inputs and an external input (e.g. from iPod / MP3 player or laptop).
+Each equipment rack also contains a high quality sound system which can accept microphone inputs, Bluetooth connection and an external input (e.g. from iPod / MP3 player or laptop).
 A pair of speakers complete the system.

 We also have 2 x 55inch LED screens on movable trollies, which we can roll out and connect for various purposes.